28 Years Ago: Johnny Cash Is Inducted Into the Rock and Roll Hall of Fame

 "I realized some of my first dreams when I was actually owning recordings of some of my heroes, people that had influenced me and made an impression on my life," Cash recalled during his speech.
 "I bought some of the recordings by Alan Lomax; he did some field recordings back in the '30s and '40s ...
 I listened to those by the hour, by the day, by the week, by the month.
 They influenced a lot of my writing.
 Songs like "Big River" and "Get Rhythm."
 Some of the earlier songs that I wrote were influenced by people like Sister Rosetta Tharpe and by Pink Anderson and Blind Lemon Jefferson and some of the Carolina Street Singers.

-The Hall of Fame induction ceremony was held at the Waldorf-Astoria Hotel in New York City.
-Other artists inducted in Cash’s class included Booker T. & the M.G.s, the Jimi Hendrix Experience, Sam & Dave, Bobby “Blue” Bland, the Isley Brothers and the Yardbirds, which included guitarist Eric Clapton.
+The 1992 Rock and Roll Hall of Fame induction ceremony was held at the Waldorf-Astoria Hotel in New York City.
+Other artists inducted in that year's class included Booker T. & the M.G.s, the Jimi Hendrix Experience, Sam & Dave, Bobby "Blue" Bland, the Isley Brothers and the Yardbirds, including guitarist Eric Clapton.

 Cash was also inducted into the Grand Ole Opry, the Country Music Hall of Fame and the Nashville Songwriters Hall of Fame during his lifetime.
-In addition, he was a recipient the National Medal of Arts for numerous musical contributions.
+In addition, he was a recipient the National Medal of Arts, in recognition of his numerous musical contributions.

 Johnny Cash + More Country Stars Who Suffered Terrible Tragedies